mnpopcenter/ipumsr/README.md

 # Note that there are 3 geographies in the csv but not the shape files
 # and 52,275 in the shape file, but not the csv
+# Should we throw a warning because of this?
 data %>%
   filter(is.na(FIPSSTCO)) %>%
   select(GISJOIN, STATE, COUNTY)